-The other day while I was in the backyard with the kids running amok around me, I decided my yard needed to be more than just a patch of grass that we slap a trampoline on and let the kids have at it; I needed some landscaping ideas!
+Once while in the backyard with my kids running amok around me, I realized I needed some simple landscaping ideas so my yard would be more than just a patch of grass that we slap a trampoline on and let the kids have at it!

 With little kids to care for and having just moved into our current location.
 Plus all the distractions that go along with schools, holidays, family events, etc, it got pushed so far to the back of the priority list, that I literally forgot that decorating it was even an option!
 Ha!